-Restaurateur Nisheeth Tak has been booked up for St Valentine’s night in his Indian restaurant Rasam in Glasthule completely since last month.
-He will work his 28th Valentine’s in Dublin and for the first time this year they’ve dropped the special set menu.
-“We used to do lots of things with rose petals and passion fruit but people didn’t want any extra fuss.
-They just want to be left alone to enjoy their favourite dishes.”
-Last year they sold just five or six set menus out of 120 covers.
-“We do tend to sell better quality wine.
-Most people treat it as a splurge, a night to treat yourself and we’re usually very busy the next night.”
-It has been traditionally one of his busiest nights in the restaurant business “even during the recession” .
+Restaurateur Nisheeth Tak is regularly booked up for St Valentine's night in his Indian restaurant Rasam in Glasthule.
+"We used to do lots of things with rose petals and passion fruit but people didn't want any extra fuss.
+They just want to be left alone to enjoy their favourite dishes."
+One year they sold just five or six set menus out of 120 covers.
+"We do tend to sell better quality wine.
+Most people treat it as a splurge, a night to treat yourself and we're usually very busy the next night."
+It has been traditionally one of his busiest nights in the restaurant business "even during the recession" .

 Is it a privilege to be a spectator on life’s events and celebrations?
 Tak says definitely.
 Kids he “held as babies” to allow their parents to eat with both hands are now young adults “coming to the restaurant themselves.”

 At the Michelin-starred end of things chef Ross Lewis’s Chapter One is usually booked up for both sittings on Valentine’s night for their four course menu.
 He’s a Valentine’s fan.
 “It’s a really solid part of the restaurant calendar.”